Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 - If they are too embarrassed to have their waist measured by someone, let the client measure their own waist after instructing them on how to do so.

 - Let the client know before the day of testing that they should be wearing thin clothing and let them keep their clothes on if they are uncomfortable about removing their clothes.
-The measure will be less accurate, but it will still provide a starting point and hopefully, the client will avoid being embarrassed.
+The measure will be less accurate, but it will still provide a starting point and hopefully, the client will avoid embarrassment.

 - These few cutoffs show increased risks for CVD, hypertension, type II diabetes, and dyslipidemia in people that have a BMI between 25 and 34.9 kg/m2: Men: >40 inches (>102 cm) Women: >35 inches (>88 cm)